eugene-eeo/tinyrecord/README.rst

         tr.update({'x': 'a'}, where('x') == 'z')
         tr.remove(where('x') == 'y')

-Note that you will have to call operations on the transaction object and not the database itself.
-Since tinyrecord works with dictionaries and the latest
-API, it will only support the dev version (**2.0**).
+Note that due to performance reasons you cannot view the data within a transaction unless you've comitted.
+You will have to call operations on the transaction object and not the database itself.
+Since tinyrecord works with dictionaries and the latest API, it will only support the dev version (**2.0**).

 .. _TinyDB: https://github.com/msiemens/tinydb